JuliaHCI/HCIToolbox.jl/README.md

 ## Usage

-Please see the [documentation](https://juliahci.github.io/HCIToolbox.jl/dev/) for usage, tutorials, and api reference.
+Please see the [documentation](https://juliahci.github.io/HCIToolbox.jl/dev/) for usage, tutorials, and API reference.

 ## License